Students file lawsuit against colleges in bribery scandal

-SAN FRANCISCO — Two college students have filed a lawsuit against the University of Southern California, Yale University and other colleges where prosecutors say parents paid bribes to ensure their children’s admission.
+SAN FRANCISCO (AP) — Two college students have filed a lawsuit against the University of Southern California, Yale University and other colleges where prosecutors say parents paid bribes to ensure their children’s admission.

 The lawsuit was filed Wednesday in federal court in San Francisco and alleges the students were denied a fair opportunity for admission.